NotShabz2004/NeuroSense/README.md

-NeuroSense – Real-Time Cognitive Load Detection System NeuroSense is an AI-driven system that detects a person’s cognitive load (mental effort) in real time by analyzing facial expressions via webcam and simulated EEG signals from well-known datasets.
-Our project addresses the growing issue of digital fatigue in education and remote work settings by enabling systems to become responsive to the user’s mental state.
+🧠 NeuroSense – Real-Time Cognitive Load Detection System

+NeuroSense is an AI-powered system that detects a person’s cognitive load (mental effort) in real time by analyzing facial expressions via webcam and simulated EEG signals.
+This project addresses the growing issue of digital fatigue in education and remote work by enabling systems to respond to a user’s mental state non-invasively.

 🧩 What Problem We Solved
-In today's digital-first world, prolonged screen time can cause mental overload, which affects focus, productivity, and overall well-being.
-Existing systems either:
+In today’s screen-heavy world, prolonged digital interaction can cause mental overload, reducing productivity and well-being.
+Existing solutions are often:

+Intrusive (require EEG headsets)

+Expensive

-Lack real-time responsiveness
+Not real-time

-Rely on intrusive or expensive EEG hardware

-Don't combine multiple indicators of mental state

-We built a non-invasive, AI-based solution that can assess mental effort live — using just a webcam and public datasets.
+Single-modality

+We solved this by combining accessible webcam data with public EEG datasets to detect mental load in real time — without needing physical EEG equipment.

 💡 What We Built
-NeuroSense is a hybrid machine learning system that:
+NeuroSense is a hybrid deep learning system that:

-Takes live facial video from a webcam
+Uses a webcam for facial expression tracking

-Uses EEG signals from public datasets (DEAP & SEED)
+Uses DEAP and SEED datasets to simulate EEG signals

-Analyzes both data types using deep learning

-Fuses the results to detect real-time cognitive load (Low / Medium / High)

-It is designed to be:

-Real-time

-Scalable

-Affordable (no need for EEG headgear)
+Processes facial data with a CNN

+Processes EEG time-series data with an LSTM

+Combines both via a fusion model

+Classifies user mental load as Low, Medium, or High in real time

 🔬 How We Did It
 1. Facial Expression Recognition

-Live webcam data captured using OpenCV
+Input: Webcam video stream

-Facial landmarks extracted and fed into a Convolutional Neural Network (CNN)
+Processing: Facial landmarks extracted using OpenCV

-CNN classifies cognitive load based on subtle expression patterns
+Classification: CNN model to estimate mental effort level

-2. EEG Signal Classification
+2. EEG Signal Analysis
-We used DEAP and SEED datasets to simulate EEG input

-Signals were preprocessed (filtered, normalized)

-Processed via a Long Short-Term Memory (LSTM) model to capture time-based patterns
+Input: Public datasets (DEAP and SEED)

+Processing: Signal normalization and segmentation

+Classification: LSTM model to predict load from temporal EEG patterns

 3. Fusion Layer

-We combined CNN and LSTM outputs using a weighted decision fusion strategy
+Combines CNN and LSTM predictions

-The final decision represents one of three cognitive load states
+Applies a weighted decision rule to determine final output

 4. Output
-The system gives a real-time result: Low, Medium, or High load

-Can be extended to adjust UI/UX based on user state
+Final classification: Low / Medium / High

+Can be used for alerts, adaptive UI, or data logging

 🛠️ Tools & Technologies
 Languages: Python

 Libraries: TensorFlow, Keras, OpenCV, NumPy, Matplotlib

-Models: CNN for spatial analysis, LSTM for time-series EEG
+Models: CNN (for facial data), LSTM (for EEG)

 Datasets: